chipoglesby/chipoglesby.github.io/_posts/blog/2018-03-24-location-history.md

 still.
 Take for example these two locations: `40.555653, -105.098351` and `40.555608, -105.098397`.
 Even though my phone may be sitting quietly in a locker sometimes the distance recorded between observations may be 20 feet apart.
-It's hard to tell it's visualizing it, so I'm not going to worry about that for now.
+It's hard to tell without visualizing it, so I'm not going to worry about that for now.

 ### Accuracy